-- We work with the Forest Service to plant the trees and we know exactly where they are
+- We work with the Forest Service to plant the trees and we know where they are

 - We take photos of our baby trees and post them on the website, then post updated photos of growth through the years

-- We offer a name registry, tree location info and even the option to visit the trees
+- We offer tree location maps and even the option to visit the trees